Enquiries touching the Diversity of Languages, and Religions…

 "The Inhabitants of that South continent, are Idolaters"

-First edition: Brerewood, professor of astronomy and scholar in many fields, discusses the tongues in which the liturgy is celebrated, and identifies the parts of the world where Christians live, and the other parts where 'idolaters' flourish.
-There are digressions on the height of mountains, the depth of the sea, and the dimensions of whales and elephants.
-As well as speculations on the size of the "Great Southern Continent…" there are numerous references to America, including reports on the religious practices encountered by Spanish and Portuguese explorers, a report of converts "above the Bay of California, of whom as yet, histories make so little report, that of their number I can make no estimate", and an attempt to prove that the indigenous Americans were descended from Tartar stock.
+Including an exceptionally early use of the term "South Continent", applied to the great southern landmass traditionally known as Terra Australis.
+In discussing the distribution of religions throughout the world, Brerewood considers the population of the still largely unknown southern lands: "But if the South or Antarctique continent, be so large, as I am verily perswaded it is (even no lesse, than that of the East before mentioned, which containeth Europe, Afrique, and Asia together)…".
+He seeks to identify the parts of the world inhabited by Christians and those in which "idolaters" flourish, leading him into extended speculation on the extent and population of the "Great South Continent".
+There are digressions on the height of mountains, the depth of the sea, and the dimensions of whales and elephants, together with numerous observations on America, including reports of the religious practices encountered by Spanish and Portuguese explorers, a reference to converts "above the Bay of California, of whom as yet, histories make so little report, that of their number I can make no estimate", and an attempt to establish that the indigenous Americans were descended from Tartar stock.

-First edition: Brerewood, professor of astronomy and scholar in many fields, discusses the tongues in which the liturgy is celebrated, and identifies the parts of the world where Christians live, and the other parts where 'idolaters' flourish.
-There are digressions on the height of mountains, the depth of the sea, and the dimensions of whales and elephants.
-As well as speculations on the size of the "Great Southern Continent…" there are numerous references to America, including reports on the religious practices encountered by Spanish and Portuguese explorers, a report of converts "above the Bay of California, of whom as yet, histories make so little report, that of their number I can make no estimate", and an attempt to prove that the indigenous Americans were descended from Tartar stock.
+Including an exceptionally early use of the term "South Continent", applied to the great southern landmass traditionally known as Terra Australis.
+In discussing the distribution of religions throughout the world, Brerewood considers the population of the still largely unknown southern lands: "But if the South or Antarctique continent, be so large, as I am verily perswaded it is (even no lesse, than that of the East before mentioned, which containeth Europe, Afrique, and Asia together)…".
+He seeks to identify the parts of the world inhabited by Christians and those in which "idolaters" flourish, leading him into extended speculation on the extent and population of the "Great South Continent".
+There are digressions on the height of mountains, the depth of the sea, and the dimensions of whales and elephants, together with numerous observations on America, including reports of the religious practices encountered by Spanish and Portuguese explorers, a reference to converts "above the Bay of California, of whom as yet, histories make so little report, that of their number I can make no estimate", and an attempt to establish that the indigenous Americans were descended from Tartar stock.

 Provenance: Matthew Hutton (1639-1711, antiquarian, Rector of Aynhoe, and like Brerewood a graduate of Brasenose College, Oxford), with signature on front endpaper.

-James Ford Bell, B488; Parker, Books to Build an Empire, pp. 236 & 262; STC, 3618 and 3612.
+James Ford Bell, B488; Parker, Books to Build an Empire, pp. 236 & 262; Sabin, 7732; STC, 3618 and 3612.

-Condition Report: A few stains and slight scorch-mark to the spine, loose at front hinge as illustrated, but in excellent original condition.
+Condition Report: A few stains and slight scorch-mark to the spine, loose at front hinge as illustrated, but in original condition.

 Price (AUD): $4,800.00

-US$3,112.26 Other currencies
+US$3,410.93 Other currencies